mahyuddin/pharostesbed/ProteusDriver/Player3-AutoInt/README.txt

 This is the driver for the Pharos Robot used by Player Server that is specific to the Autonomous Intersection demo.
+The main difference between this driver and the generic driver is the support for intersection detection events from the MCU.

 See:  http://pharos.ece.utexas.edu/wiki/index.php/Autonomous_Intersection